-The Nintendo Switch Lite is the latest iteration of the highly popular handheld console hybrid from Nintendo, except the Lite focuses only on the handheld part.
+The Nintendo Switch Lite is just one iteration of the highly popular handheld console hybrid from Nintendo, except the Lite focuses only on the handheld part.
 It looks like the original Switch, but in a smaller, more compact form factor, and the Joy-Cons are built-in and not removable.
 It also doesn't let you play your games on the TV in Docked mode, so it's great for those who prefer to game on-the-go.

 The Nintendo Switch Pro Controller is just way more comfortable